Qing X. Li PhD

 Recent Grants

-- Pauline McFall (PhD Nutritional Sciences) Child diet and obesity in American Samoa.
-Chair.
+- Pauline McFall, PhD Nutritional Sciences.
+Child diet in American Samoa.
+Chair

 Associate Specialist, Extension Veterinarian, Pre-Vet AdvisorDepartment of Human Nutrition, Food & Animal Sciences, College of Tropical Agriculture and Human Resources – University of Hawai‘i at Mānoa